Menu Search

 When other libraries can find your shared print commitments, you can better share your resources.
 When you register your shared print commitments in WorldCat, other libraries can find your resources through a variety of services—and you can also find their resources.

 Shared print retention commitments are discoverable in a variety of OCLC services, each ideal for different use cases.
 For example, query collections in Collection Manager allow for bulk download of retention data.
 The WorldCat Metadata API offers dynamic access to registered commitments.
-And FirstSearch, and WorldShare Record Manager help you find shared print commitments in your regular workflows.
+FirstSearch and WorldShare Record Manager help you find shared print commitments in your regular workflows.
+And Choreo Insights provides the ability for you to analyze your collection from a shared print perspective.

 Analyze and visualize your collection